ruiminshen/yolo-tf/README.md

 ## Configuration

 Configurations are mainly defined in the "config.ini" file.
-Such as the detection model (config/model), base directory (config/basedir, which identifies the cache files (.tfrecord), the parameter "logdir" for TensorBoard, and the model data files (.ckpt)), and the inference function ([model]/inference).
+Such as the detection model (config/model), base directory (config/basedir, which identifies the cache files (.tfrecord), the model data files (.ckpt), and summary data for TensorBoard), and the inference function ([model]/inference).

 ## Basic Usage